njcurtis3/njcurtis3/README.md

 - Formerly I was a Software Systems Engineer for the DOE.
 - Formerly at a financial technology company I implemented business intelligence and automation software to support the marketing department.
 I also built a new website for the company that introduced the ability to manage field service tickets.
 - I’m currently learning:
-  - C#
+  - graph engineering for agents
-  - Python
+  - LLM architecture
-  - Haskell
+  - AI model training
-  - LLM integrations
+  - LLM enterprise integrations
-  - Go
-  - SQL & Oracle database administration
 - How to reach me: nathanjcurtis3 at gmail
 - ⚡ Fun fact: I've been in the Army since 2008 and for the past few years I have been a Civil Affairs Team Sergeant working all over the Pacific.